sinansonlu/motion-transfer-personality/README.md

   - The code runs ANOVA and TukeyHSD analysis on the data and produces box charts to summarize the results
   - Dependencies:
     - `numpy, matplotlib, seaborn, scipy, statsmodels, factor_analyzer, sklearn, `
+- Included codes are tested on Google Colab with Python 3.10.12